National Data on Caregivers

 What Does This Tell Us About A Caregiver’s Health?

 Due to caregiving burdens, many caregivers are isolated and don’t have an opportunity to nurture friendships or even family connections.
 Twenty-one percent report feeling alone.
 In 2015, 48% of caregivers reported their health as very good; only 41% do so now.
 Instead, those reporting their health as fair to poor went up from seventeen percent to twenty-one percent.
 Twenty-three percent say it’s difficult to care for their health, and as many (23%) report, caregiving has made their health worse.
-Many reported that caregiving’s stress made their health conditions worse and increased the speed at which their health declined with age.
+In addition, many reported that caregiving’s stress made their health conditions worse and increased the speed at which their health declined with age.

 As the health of the caregiver starts to decline, they, too, will need care.
 Who will take care of the caregiver or the former care recipient then?
 The requirement for resources doubles with both needing care.
 Who will step in for the caregiver?